 Positron emission tomography (PET) is a test that uses a special type of camera and a tracer (radioactive chemical) to look at organs in the body.

-substance called a tracer is typically injected into a vein (usually in the
+During a PET scan, the tracer is typically injected into a vein (usually in the

 arm), but sometimes it may be inhaled.
 The tracer usually is a